 7. Avoid skipping meals earlier in the day

-Any time you’re planning to go out for a big meal, Macauley recommends eating breakfast and lunch, rather than skipping meals to build your appetite or save calories.
+Any time you’re planning to go out for a big meal, eat breakfast and lunch, rather than skipping meals to build your appetite or save calories.
 Arriving at the restaurant feeling famished just makes it harder to make healthy decisions.

 8. Embrace the experience